 Behavioral Health Centers

-Every resident is assigned a dedicated case manager who addresses their needs both during and after their stay.
+Every resident is assigned a dedicated case manager who addresses their co-occurring conditions both during and after their stay.
 By the time you’ve completed the program, you’ll be connected with a private therapist and aftercare program so you receive ongoing care.
-If you’re worried about how to pay for your treatment, we’re pleased to inform you that we work with most insurance companies and have financing options available.

 Medically reviewed by: